A rental agreement is a contract between a landlord and a tenant for leasing residential or commercial property.

 When Can Landlords Raise Rent?

-Landlords cannot raise rent during the lease, but they are allowed to raise rent at the end of a lease term.
-This means that a landlord can, for example, raise the rent at the end of every month for a month-to-month contract.
+Landlords can’t raise rent during the term of a lease.
+They can raise rent at the end of a lease term.
+For instance, a landlord in most cases may raise the rent at the end of every month for a month-to-month rental agreement.

-Some states have rent increase laws that limit how often a landlord can raise the rent:
+Some states have laws which limit how often a landlord can increase the rent:

 State | When Can a Landlord Raise Rent? |